 Subject to certain limitations and exceptions, holders of OP units, other than us or our subsidiaries, have the right to cause our operating partnership to purchase their OP units for cash in an amount equal to the market value of an equivalent number of shares of our common stock.
 The market value of the common stock for this purpose will be equal to the average of the closing trading price of a share of our common stock on the NYSE for the ten trading days before the day on which the redemption notice is given to our operating partnership.
 In addition, the partnership agreement of our operating partnership also provides that, beginning on April 23, 2014 (and October 23, 2013 in respect of OP units received by certain entities affiliated with MissionPoint as part of our formation transactions), the OP units issued in connection with our formation transactions will become or became redeemable for cash.
-At our option, except as described in the following paragraph, the OP units offered for redemption are exchangeable, on a one-for-one basis, for shares of OP unit holders may not be exercised, however, if and to the extent that the delivery of shares upon suck exercise would (1) result in any person owning shares in excess of our ownership limits, (2) result in shares being owned by fewer than 100 persons or (3) result in us being "closely held" within the meaning of Section 856(h) of the Internal Revenue Code or otherwise cause us to fail to qualify as a REIT.
+At our option, except as described in the following paragraph, the OP units offered for redemption are exchangeable, on a one-for-one basis, for shares of common stock, and we anticipate that rather than pay cash, we will normally elect to issue common stock in exchange for OP units offered for redemption.
+Redemption rights of OP unit holders may not be exercised, however, if and to the extent that the delivery of shares upon such exercise would (1) result in any person owning shares in excess of our ownership limits, (2) result in shares being owned by fewer than 100 persons or (3) result in us being "closely held" within the meaning of Section 856(h) of the Internal Revenue Code or otherwise cause us to fail to qualify as a REIT.